Aortic Dissection Treatment & Management

 Previous

 Once a thoracic dissection is suspected, consult a thoracic surgeon.
 Because many patients with this disorder have concomitant medical illness, the emergency department physician should consult the patient's primary care provider to expedite preoperative preparation.
 Early consultation is encouraged when ordering further imaging studies if the patient requires rapid operative intervention.
-Consult a radiologist prior to obtaining aortography.
+Consult a radiologist before obtaining aortography.

 Previous